About Steve Freides

 Steve suffered a very severe back injury in 1997, a laterally herniated L4/L5 disc for which there was no apparent cause, which caused him to be bedridden for several months and to be unable to walk without a limp for over a year.
 This experience led Steve to the realization that his physical health was very important to him and, even though he had been running since his late 20's, he began to take his exercise more seriously.

-Steve is a certified as a Personal Trainer by the National Strength and Conditioning Association (NSCA) and as a Russian Kettlebell Challenge (RKC) Instructor by Pavel Tsatsouline.
-Steve served as an Assistant Instructor at the August, 2006 RKC, and earned his RKC Level 2 certification in June, 2007.
-He has scaled back his computer business to allow him more time to pursue his interest in things physical and has also returned to music teaching part-time.
-Steve lifts kettlebells as his main form of exercise.
+Steve earned certification as a Personal Trainer through the National Strength and Conditioning Association (NSCA) and as a Kettlebell Instructor by Pavel Tsatsouline, both in 2003.
+Steve served as an Assistant Instructor at the August, 2006 certification and earned his Level 2 status in June, 2007.
+He was appointed a Team Leader in 2010 and taught at several instructor certification trainings.
+Steve has now left the original program to join its founder, Pavel Tsatsouline, in his new endeavor, StrongFirst, first continuing as a Team Leader, and appointed to Senior Instructor in 2014.
+Steve has scaled back his computer business greatly has also returned to music teaching full-time.
+Steve lifts kettlebells and trains at powerlifting.
 He used to run regularly (20:10 5k and 1:36:40 half-marathon PRs) but now keeps his resting pulse in the low 40's with kettlebell swings.
-He also swims (he teaches swimming at his local YMCA) and bicycles (he is an "A" level amateur road cyclist).
+He used to swim, teaching swimming at his local YMCA) and bicycle (he was an "A" level amateur road cyclist).